akshay2bhardwaj/testgit/README.md

 git status
 git init

---> If new files created, to track untracked file in case of New file created
+--> If new files created, to stage untracked file in case of New file created

 git status
 git add --a